fleetdm/fleet/handbook/customer-success/README.md

 The first responder on-call for Managed Cloud will take ownership of the @infrastructure-oncall alias in Slack first thing Monday morning.
 The previous week's on-call will provide a summary in the #g-customer-success Slack channel with an update on alarms that came up the week before, open issues with or without direct end-user impact, and other issues to keep an eye out for.
 - **First responders:** Robert Fairburn, Kathy Satterlee

+### Promptly notify customers and community about P0 events
+CSMs are responsible for coordinating with engineering to deliver information about P0 bugs to Fleet's customers and community members.
+Once engineering has provided a detailed write up of a P0 event, CSMs will then post this information into affected customer Slack channels as well as community Slack channels.

 Escalation of alarms will be done manually by the first responder according to the escalation contacts mentioned above.
 A [suspected outage issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23outage%2C%23g-cx%2C%3Arelease&projects=&template=outage.md&title=Suspected+outage%3A+YYYY-MM-DD) should be created to track the escalation and determine root cause.
 - **Escalations (in order):** » Eric Shaw (fleetdm.com) » Zay Hanlon » Luke Heath » Mike McNeil